GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/federates.md

 - Publications
   - Sending interface
-  - Handle named with `"key"` in configuration
+  - Interface named with `"key"` in configuration
-  - Recipient handle of value is not necessary, however it can be specified with `"targets"` in configuration
+  - Recipient interface value is not necessary, however it can be specified with `"targets"` in configuration
 - Subscriptions (Unnamed Inputs)
   - Receiving interface
   - Not "named" (no identifier to the rest of the federation)
-  - Source of value handle is specified with `"key"` in configuration
+  - Source of value interface is specified with `"key"` in configuration
 - Named Inputs
   - Receiving interface
-  - Handle named with `"key"` in configuration
+  - Interface named with `"key"` in configuration
-  - Source handle of value is not necessary, however it can be specified with `"targets"` -- Named Inputs can receive values from multiple `"targets"`
+  - Source interface of value is not necessary, however it can be specified with `"targets"` -- Named Inputs can receive values from multiple `"targets"`

 The most commonly used of these fixed interfaces are publications and subscriptions.
 In the [Fundamental Example](../examples/fundamental_examples/fundamental_examples_index.md), the Battery federate and the Charger federate have fixed pub/sub connections.
 In the figure below, publishing interfaces are in <span style="color:red;">**red**</span> and the subscription interfaces are in <span style="color:orange;">**yellow**</span>.
 The Battery federate **publishes** the current flowing into the battery from the publication interface named `EV_Battery/EV_current` and does not specify the intended recipient.
 The Charger federate **subscribes** to the amps from the Battery with the subscription interface named `EV_Battery/EV_current` -- the receiving interface only specifies the sender.